 I would like to think my leadership style is, and will be, quite simple.
 I try to lead by example, as the great leaders of our church have always done.
 I believe only true and authentic Christians can affect change and inspire others to the faith.
 Throughout my 45 years in the Archdiocese, I have been blessed to have been taught by and have worked with many such people.
 I also rely on the example and teachings of great saints and the evangelists to guide my actions and lead me in the way of truth.

 The minute anyone walks through our doors there is no doubt that you have entered a Catholic School.
-Our school has retained the look and feel of a Catholic School since we first opened the doors in 1954.
-There is an unmistakable sense that time has slowed down and the rapid pace in which we find ourselves in the world today has somehow not fully affected us, allowing for our children to stay children for a bit longer.
+Our school has retained the look and feel of a Catholic school since we first opened our doors in 1954.
+There is an unmistakable sense that time has slowed down and the rapid pace at which we find ourselves in the world today has somehow not fully affected us, allowing for our children to stay children for a bit longer.

-First contact is made through an interaction with our office staff, Mrs. Rose Moffatt and Mrs. Joanne Mascia, both of whom have been professionally associated with the school for over 20 years but more importantly have had a personal investment as parents of students in our school.
-Their experience as both school parents and employees allows for a unique perspective because in essence they have “walked the walk”.
+First contact is made through interaction with our office staff, Mrs. Joanne Mascia and Mrs. Rose Moffatt, both of whom have been professionally associated with our school for over 20 years but, more importantly, have had a personal investment as parents of students in our school.
+Their experience as both school parents and employees allows for a unique perspective because, in essence, they have “walked the walk."